 Many apps now offer the ability to remove unwanted elements from a photo, but TouchRetouch is dedicated solely to this purpose and it’s still one of the easiest and most effective to use.

-Using your finger, you can quickly and easily highlight the objects (or parts of objects) that you want to remove (shown in red).
-When you tap “Start” the app removes the unwanted objects and replaces them with pixels from the surrounding area.
+Using your finger, you can quickly and easily highlight the objects (or parts of objects) that you want to remove.
+When your object is highlighted in red, simply tap “Start” and the app automatically removes the selection, replacing that area with pixels from the surrounding area.

 Removing more complicated elements may take a few tries to get it perfect, but TouchRetouch makes it easy to start over if you’re not happy with the results.